DiemondPlayer/Unidye/general_todo.md

 - **TODO** add Glazed Terracotta

 ### Code:
-- **TODO** a system to add new "vanilla dyes" without new items (aka fix your awful dye shape code again)
 - **TODO** merge leathery stuff with regular dyeable block entity stuff, making this more versatile
-- **TODO** add a component for custom dye item so you won't be using CUSTOM_DATA
 - **TODO** add/adapt a component for non-dye items to use
 - **TODO** unidye utils is a mess, fix it